 From the kiosk near the entrance to the parking area, head uphill on the blue-blazed Riverwalk Trail, which follows a rocky footpath.
 In 250 feet, the blue-blazed trail turns left, but you should proceed ahead on the orange-blazed Ridge Trail, which continues to climb.
-After the trail makes a sharp right turn, the climb steepens, and the trail continues to ascend on a rocky, rugged treadway, with rock and wood steps provided for part of the climb.
+After the trail makes a sharp right turn, the grade steepens.
+It briefly moderates, but after bearing left, with a home below on the right, the trail continues to ascend on a rocky, rugged treadway, with rock and wood steps provided for part of the way.

-After bearing left in sight of a private home below to the right, the grade moderates, and the trail soon reaches a panoramic viewpoint over the Musconetcong River valley from a rock outcrop to the left of the trail.
+After the trail bears sharply left in sight of another private home below on the right, the grade moderates, and the trail soon reaches a panoramic viewpoint over the Musconetcong River valley from a rock outcrop to the left of the trail.
 The tranquil view includes farms and small towns.
 This is a good place to take a break and rest from the climb – the one steep ascent on the hike.

 The Ridge Trail now briefly descends to a junction with the yellow-blazed Overlook Trail.
 Here, it bears left and climbs to regain the ridge.
 Follow the orange-blazed trail as it continues along the ridge, with views through the trees on the left.
 Along the way, you’ll pass an interesting pointed rock on the left.
 After about half a mile of ridgetop walking, the trail bears right and descends slightly to parallel an old stone wall.
 Here, the White Trail begins on the right, but you should continue to follow the orange-blazed Ridge Trail, which turns left and climbs back to the ridge.